Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

 with a total of twenty-four dimensions.

-Unlike in the $Z\rightarrow e^+e^-$ study, the structure of the observed space $\mathcal{X}$ is considerably different from that of the latent space.
+Unlike in the $Z\rightarrow e^+e^-$ study, the $\mathcal{X}$ space's structure is considerably different from that of the $\mathcal{Z}$ space.
 While the electron $e^-$ is stable and readily identifiable, the other particles are more challenging.
-The neutrino, $\bar{\nu}_e$, is stable, yet invisible to our detectors, which provide no estimate of its direction or momentum; its presence can only be deduced by applying constraints of the conservation of momentum $\textbf{p}^{\nu} = -\sum \textbf{p}^{\textrm{obs}}$.
-Unfortunately, this is not the only source of missing momentum, soft initial state radiation and detector inefficiencies also contribute.
+The neutrino, $\bar{\nu}_e$, is stable, yet invisible to our detectors, providing no estimate of its direction or momentum; instead its presence is inferred using momentum conservation $\textbf{p}^{\nu} = -\sum \textbf{p}^{\textrm{observed}}$.
+Unfortunately, soft initial state radiation and detector inefficiencies also contribute to missing momentum.
 The aggregate quantity is labeled $\textbf{p}^{\textrm{miss}}$.
-The four quarks $\bar{b}$, $u$, $\bar{d}$ and $b$ are strongly-interacting particles, which produce complex showers of particles that can be clustered together into {\it jets} to provide an estimate of the original quark momentum and direction.
-Unfortunately, despite significant recent progress~\cite{Fenton:2020woz}, we cannot assume a perfect identification of the source particle in $\mathcal{Z}$ for a given jet observed in $\mathcal{X}$, leaving a significant ambiguity.
+The four quarks $\bar{b}$, $u$, $\bar{d}$ and $b$ are strongly-interacting particles each producing complex showers of particles that are clustered together into \E{ jets} to estimate the original quark momenta and directions.
+Unfortunately, despite significant recent \C{progress~\cite{Fenton:2020woz, Erdmann_2019, Erdmann_2014}}, we cannot assume a perfect identification of the source particle in $\mathcal{Z}$ for a given jet observed in $\mathcal{X}$, causing significant ambiguity.

-In addition, a full description of the $\mathcal{Z}\rightarrow \mathcal{X}$ process should include possibilities for the number of jets in $\mathcal{X}$ to exceed the number of quarks, due to radiation and splitting, or to fail to match the number of quarks, due to jet overlap or detector inefficiency.
-In this study, we set this complexity aside for future work and restrict our data space to samples with exactly four jets.
+Additionally, a complete description of the $\mathcal{Z}\rightarrow \mathcal{X}$ transformation should include the possibilities for the number of jets in $\mathcal{X}$ to exceed the number of quarks, due to radiation and splitting, or to fail to match the number of quarks, due to jet overlap or detector inefficiency.
+We leave this complexity for future work and restrict our $\mathcal{X}$ space to contain exactly four jets.

-A final complexity introduced in this dataset is the presence of a sharp lower threshold in transverse momentum, $p_\textrm{T}$.
-Experimental limitations require a minimum threshold, so that jets which have $p_{\textrm{T}} < 20$ GeV are discarded and therefore are not represented in the training dataset, as they would not be available in control region data.
-To mimic this experimental effect, we directly impose this threshold on the decoder's output instead of learning it directly.
+The final complexity introduced in this study is the presence of a sharp lower threshold in transverse momentum, $p_\textrm{T}$.
+Experimental limitations require that jets with $p_{\textrm{T}} < 20$ \E{[GeV${\rm c^{-1}}$]} be discarded and therefore are not represented in the training dataset, as they would be unavailable in control region data.
+Mimicking this experimental effect, we directly impose this threshold on the decoder's output instead of the network learning it.
 Paralleling reality, such events are discarded before computing losses.
-This strategy requires modifications to both the model and training strategy see \nameref{sec:methods} for details.
+This strategy requires modifications to both the model and training strategy (see \nameref{sec:methods}).